BND Hamburger Icon

 Pros

-• It lets you see cash on hand.
-Cash accounting makes it easy to see how much money your business actually has at any given time and provides a snapshot of actual account balances.
+• It emphasizes cash on hand: Cash accounting makes it easy to see how much money your business has at any given time and provides a snapshot of actual account balances.
+This may result in better cash flow management strategies.

 Cons

-• It doesn’t show a business’s liabilities.
-Cash basis accounting makes it difficult to see your business’s liabilities because it doesn’t reflect future payables.
+• It doesn’t show a business’s liabilities: Cash basis accounting makes it difficult to see your business’s liabilities because it doesn’t reflect future payables.
+(You should keep track of how much you owe, regardless of your accounting method.)

-• It’s not appropriate for all businesses.
-The IRS does not allow companies that make sales on credit or have collected $26 million in gross sales in any one of the past three years to use cash accounting.
+• It’s not appropriate for all businesses: The IRS does not allow companies that make sales on credit or have collected $30 million in gross sales in any one of the past three years to use cash accounting.

-• It’s difficult to transition to accrual accounting.
-If you start out using cash accounting, it can be difficult to transition to accrual accounting later, which can lead to mismanagement of company finances.
+• It can be difficult to transition to accrual accounting: If you start out using cash accounting, it can be difficult to transition to accrual accounting later.

-Under the accrual basis accounting method, income and expenses are recorded when they are accrued, not when the money actually comes in or goes out.
-Accrual basis is the more common method of accounting, and it’s mandatory for corporations that have gross receipts of $26 million or more in any of the past three years.
-Accrual accounting is also required for businesses that average more than $25 million in gross receipts over the last three years.
-[Read related article: How to Prepare an Income Statement]
+Under the accrual basis accounting method, income is recorded when it is earned and expenses are recorded when they are accrued, regardless of when money comes in or goes out.
+Accrual basis is the more common method of accounting for larger companies.
+It’s mandatory for corporations that have gross receipts of $30 million or more in any of the past three years as well as for tax shelters.

 Pros

-• It makes it easy to see future revenue and expenses.
-Unlike cash accounting, accrual basis accounting lets you see a full picture of your business’s finances.
+• It more accurately shows revenue and expenses: Unlike cash accounting, accrual basis accounting lets you see a full picture of your business’s finances.
 This is because you track receivables and payables rather than just money that has been deposited in or deducted from your accounts.

 Cons

-• It has extensive rules and regulations.
-Accrual accounting is more involved than cash accounting, and there are rules around specific types of transactions.
-There are even rules on what types of businesses must use accrual accounting.
+• It has extensive rules and regulations: Accrual accounting is more involved than cash accounting and there are rules around specific types of transactions.

-• It requires more work than cash accounting.
-If your company will benefit from accrual accounting (or you’re required to use it), but you don’t have the time to keep the books yourself, you’ll likely have to hire a dedicated accountant.
+• It requires more work than cash accounting: If your company will benefit from accrual accounting (or you’re required to use it), expect it to take more time and work, either by you or someone you pay.

-• It doesn’t reflect money that’s actually available.
-Accrual accounting shows account balances based on transactions that may not have settled yet, so you may not have as much cash as your records show you having.
+• It doesn’t emphasize money that’s available: Accrual accounting shows total asset balances based on transactions that may not have been settled yet.
+It’s important to look at your cash account, not just short-term assets, to see how much cash you have on hand.

 Example of how cash and accrual affect the bottom line

-Take, for example, a small retail business that completes the following transactions in one month:
+For example, see what happens when a small retail business completes the following transactions in one month:

 • Receives a $500 bill for building maintenance